khoa9/khoa9/README.md

 - MS in Information Systems at Georgia State University

-- Passionate about all fields in the Data World
+- Passionate about  the Data World

 <h3 align="left">⚡ Things I like to do</h3>